CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/graphQL_Fabric_AI_workshop.md

 1. Allow this process to run (about 30-60 seconds) until you see a notification indicating that the data was successfully loaded into the database appearing again, in the upper right corner.

-    *Go ahead, check email on your phone...it's ok....*

     <img alt="A picture of a notification indicating that the data was successfully loaded into the database" src="../media/2025-01-10_9.38.08_AM.png" style="width:600px;">

 1. Also, once the data has finished loading, the middle of home page will change show a **Query, preview, or connect your data** message and image.